Loycifer/resRand.js/README.md

 	var secondNumber = element2.substr(2,2);
 };
 ```
+Supplying only one argument to the .substr() method return everything from the supplied position to the end of the string.
+Thus, `"SH01P12".substr(2)` would return `"01P12"`.

 If, instead of zero-padding, you used delimiters in your stimuli names, you will want to use the [.split()](#string-) method.
 If your stimuli have the structure SH-2-P-38, and you wish to compare the number between SH and P, you should split the string by the "-" character, and access element 1 (the second element) of the result.
 ```javascript
 var someCreativeName = function(element1, element2) {